RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 # Mentality

 **Summary:** The difference between success and failure often comes down to who cares the most.
 Intelligence is necessary but not sufficient.
-But as well as caring, the right mentality is truthful to yourself and commits to reality not perception.
+The right mentality is also truthful to yourself and commits to reality not perception.

 ### Extreme focus and hard work

 Single-mindedness is a powerful trait.
-It has side-effects, like neglecting other parts of life, but it is a major advantage if you are thinking and working more than others.
-Most great achievements are not won without hard work and there is no balanced path to success.
+It has side-effects, like neglecting other parts of life, but it is a major advantage if you are thinking and working harder than others.
+Most great achievements are not won without hard work and there is no balanced way to success.

-### Care the most to win to most
+### Obsession is the mother of greatness

 You can work hard on something, but you may not actually care about it.
-But caring often makes the difference: if you can't sleep because you're thinking about new ideas, if you dream about your work... all these things mean you are working harder than someone who cares less.
+Obsessing about something often makes the difference: if you can't sleep because you're thinking about new ideas, if you dream about your work... this all adds up to working harder than those who care less.

 ### Shock your identity